1. Can I join Waterford Credit Union?

 13. What paperwork do I need to take out a loan?

-• One form of address verification dated within the last 3 calendar months: current utility bill (gas, electricity, landline telephone), bank statement, Revenue documentation, social welfare documentation, insurance policy (house or car, renewal notices NOT accepted), any correspondence from a recognised source (hospital, school, government body)
+- One form of Address verification dated within the last 3 months: current utility bill (gas, electricity, landline telephone), Government issued documentation, social welfare documentation, correspondence from the Revenue.

 14. What is the Central Credit Register?